nike4613/BeatSaber-IPA-Reloaded/docs/articles/command-line.md

   > Makes a console appear with log information at startup.
   >
   > Optionally, an explicit process ID can be specified to start the game with an external console.
-This allows it to be launched without being interrupted by Steam's "Allow game launch?" popup when directly launching `Beat Saber.exe` with arguments.
+This allows it to be
+  > launched via Steam without being interrupted by its "Allow game launch?" if launched directly from `Beat Saber.exe`.
+  >
   > - Using PowerShell:
   >
   >   ```powershell